Lia Love Avellino, LMSW

 Lia managed President Obama's national initiative to reduce teen pregnancy in partnership with the Centers for Disease Control and Prevention, and has developed sexual and reproductive health care curriculum and digital products for adolescents, disseminated across the nation.

 She has established and implemented women’s support groups at The Wing, a work and community space in NYC for women on the rise, supporting members in navigating the stressors of modern life.

 WRITER AND PRODUCER

-Lia has experience as a writer and producer, working with Women in the World, Tina Brown's organization in partnership with The New York Times, traveling to and bringing women activists from around the world to share their stories on the live and digital stages.
-As a therapist who believes in the radical power of re-scripting the individual’s life narrative through an empowerment lens, she has developed and implemented memoir writing groups for immigrants and LGBTQ youth.
+With a commitment to making research more accessible to the public, Lia writes content on sex and relationships for a variety of publications, including Glamour, BestLife and The American Journal of Sexuality Education.
+Lia also has experience as an events writer and producer, working with Women in the World, Tina Brown's organization in partnership with The New York Times, traveling to and bringing women activists from around the world to share their stories on the live and digital stages.

 Lia Avellino is an Italian-American therapist born and reared in NYC.
 She graduated with distinction from Columbia University, specializing in Advanced Clinical Social Work Practice.
 Lia maintains a commitment to social justice in her practice and has experience partnering with adolescents, adults, couples and families in community-based organizations, health centers, and school settings to achieve shared goals of health equity and social inclusion.
 She is oriented toward experiential and emotion-focused therapies, drawing on individualized, culturally-sensitive, and holistic models of treatment.
 She has received training in trauma-focused interventions, Emotion-Focused Therapy, Dialectical Behavioral Therapy, Somatic Experiencing, and Time-Limited Dynamic Psychotherapy.